 - A person who is, in the opinion of the Tribunal, unable to present his own case by reason of old age, illiteracy or infirmity of mind or body, mind or body, may be represented by a person who is duly authorised by him in writing or who is approved by the Registrar or a Tribunal.

 - The application to be represented by a representative can be filed by logging on to CJTS and choosing the e-service "Application for Representative".
 The application is subject to the Registrar's or a Tribunal's approval.

 Can I be accompanied by a family member, friend or other person at the Consultation?

-litigants-in-person may apply under the Community Justice and Tribunals Division (CJTD) Friend
+litigants-in-person may apply under the Community Courts and Tribunals (CCT) Friend

 Scheme to be assisted in proceedings before the

 Tribunal or the Registrar by a family member, friend, or a volunteer from the